‘Be prepared for more meltdowns,’ tweets Modi with smiley emojis about Congress loss

 In response to the social media post, some users wondered that the prime minister’s account had been hacked.

-On Monday, ahead of the Winter Session of Parliament, Modi had urged the Opposition to not vent its frustration of the Assembly polls loss inside the House and move forward leaving behind its “negativity” of last nine years.
+On Monday, ahead of the Winter Session of Parliament, Modi had urged the Opposition not to vent its frustration of the Assembly polls loss inside the House and move forward leaving behind its “negativity” of the last nine years.

 Modi had said that the country has rejected negativity and asserted that the parliament session was a golden opportunity for the opposition.